aramis-lab/clinicadl/README.md

 the `-tsv` flag to specify in a TSV file the participants belonging to your subset.

-A description of the arguments for the `preprocessing` task is presented below:
 <details>
 <summary>
 Here is a description of the arguments present for the preprocessing task.